-Gender-blind Shakespeare, an Elizabethan frolic set to 1980s girl pop, a giant gorilla, a young Rupert Murdoch, triple Cher and a wealth of new plays to counter last season's shortage are on the slate.
+Gender-blind Shakespeare, a giant gorilla, Rupert Murdoch, Cher times 3 and a wealth of new plays to counter last season's shortage are on the slate.

-Following last season's thin crop of new plays, debuts are lined up from Young Jean Lee, Taylor Mac, Christopher Demos-Brown and Tarell Alvin McCraney, as well as new work from Theresa Rebeck, Richard Bean, Lucas Hnath, James Graham, Jez Butterworth, Lee Hall and Aaron Sorkin, among others.
+Following last season's thin crop of new plays, debuts are lined up from Young Jean Lee, Taylor Mac, Christopher Demos-Brown, Heidi Schreck and Tarell Alvin McCraney, as well as new work from Theresa Rebeck, Richard Bean, Lucas Hnath, James Graham, Jez Butterworth, Lee Hall and Aaron Sorkin, among others.

-A handful of major musicals having out-of-town tryouts are eyeing Broadway berths this season or next.
-Those include stage adaptations of the movies Beetlejuice, Moulin Rouge! and Dave; Jagged Little Pill, which takes its score and its thematic cue from the chart-topping 1995 Alanis Morissette album and features a book by Diablo Cody; and Ain't Too Proud, a bio-musical tracing the rise of Motown superstars The Temptations.
+A handful of major musicals having out-of-town tryouts will be bouncing to Broadway berths this season or next.
+Those include stage adaptations of the movies Beetlejuice and Moulin Rouge!; Jagged Little Pill, which takes its score and its thematic cue from the chart-topping 1995 Alanis Morissette album and features a book by Diablo Cody; Ain't Too Proud, a bio-musical tracing the rise of Motown superstars The Temptations; and the Tina Turner bio titled — what else? — Tina, a smash in London's West End, headlining a breakout performance from Adrienne Warren.

 As Broadway plans for those shows are firmed and other new productions announced, The Hollywood Reporter will update this list to provide a complete roundup of all the contenders for 2019 Tony Awards.
 Keep checking back for production images and reviews once each show opens.